pnajmedia/React_Excel_Parser/README.md

-# AZ Excel Uploader
+# React Js Excel parser & GRID publisher

-This is a techncial POC build by Pardeep Kumar, in contect of an technical proceeding with AZ.

-## Security
-This is AZ corporate identified codebase, do not attempt to copy or reuse this code.
+This is a projwct which parse your uploded Excel & publish grid using same.
+Developed by Pardeep Kumar, is Open licence for community help.
+Feel free to Fork/ Download and use.

 ## Available Scripts